sagemath/sage/src/doc/en/tutorial/latex.rst

 The system-wide TeX is called to process a complete LaTeX document, such as when you ``view(foo)``, where ``foo`` is a complicated Sage object, too complicated for ``MathJax`` to handle.
-The command ``latex_extra_preamble`` is used to build the preamble of a complete LaTeX document, so the following illustrates how this is accomplished.
+The command ``latex_extra_preamble`` is used to build the preamble of the complete LaTeX document, so the following illustrates how this is accomplished.
 As usual note the need for the double-backslashes in the Python strings.  ::